Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Results and discussion

 \section{Results and discussion}

-Our analysis of the data did not lead to the detection of any radio emission from the GRBs we observed.
-Observed flux limits for the merger remnant can be translated to an upper limit for the rotational energy of a potential magnetar remnant.
-In figure \ref{fig:GRB050709_lc}, we show the model light curves of GRB 050709 for band 4 and band 3 along with the GMRT 3$\sigma$ flux limits of the GRBs as mentioned in table \ref{tab:gmrt_observations}.
-Along with the constraints on ambient density from afterglow data \citealt{2015ApJ...815..102F, 2016NatCo...712898J}, a long lived magnetar with rotational energy above $5 \times 10^{52}$~erg can be ruled out for this burst.
+Our data analysis did not lead to the detection of any radio emission from the GRBs we observed.
+Observed flux density limits for the merger remnant can be translated to an upper limit for the rotational energy of a potential magnetar remnant.
+In figure \ref{fig:GRB050709_lc}, we show the model light curves of GRB 050709 for band 4 and band 3 along with the GMRT 3$\sigma$ flux density limits of the GRBs as mentioned in table \ref{tab:gmrt_observations}.
+Along with the constraints on ambient density from afterglow data \citealt{2015ApJ...815..102F, 2016NatCo...712898J}, a long-lived magnetar with rotational energy above $5 \times 10^{52}$~erg can be ruled out for this burst.

-Next, we obtain the $E_{\rm rot}$-$n_0$ space for all bursts in our sample.
-This exercise becomes difficult due to a large number of model parameters and the limited observational inputs.
-Therefore, as mentioned in section-\ref{secradn}, we fixed the microphysical parameters relevant for the radiation spectrum from the the shock downstream at $\epsilon_e=0.1, \epsilon_B=0.1$, and $p=2.2$.
+Next, we obtain the $E_{\rm rot}$--$n_0$ space for all bursts in our sample.
+This exercise becomes difficult due to a large number of model parameters and limited observational inputs.
+Therefore, as mentioned in section-\ref{secradn}, we fixed the microphysical parameters relevant to the radiation spectrum from the shock downstream at $\epsilon_e=0.1, \epsilon_B=0.1$, and $p=2.2$.

+Since the radio flux is directly proportional to both $\epsilon_B$ and $E_{\rm rot}$, a lower $\epsilon_B$ will lead to a shallower upper limit of $E_{\rm rot}$ for a given $n_0$ and $M_{\rm ej}$.
+We considered near equipartition between the magnetic field and electrons and fixed $\epsilon_B = 0.1$.
+A lower value of $\epsilon_B$ in the downstream is not unlikely and increases the allowed maximum value of $E_{\rm rot}$.
+On the other hand, if the ejecta mass reduces, $E_{\rm rot}$ upper limit gets tighter.